 Dividends are a crucial component of any long term equity strategy and, simply put, might be the only tangible return earned by the permanent owner of an equity asset.

-I hope Crispin Odey – one of the real heroes of the active investment community – won’t object if I begin this discussion with a typically stimulating idea I heard attributed to him recently.
+I hope Crispin Odey won’t object if I begin this discussion with a typically stimulating idea I heard attributed to him recently.

 I’ve just read Howard Marks’ book – “The Most Important Thing: Uncommon Sense for the Thoughtful Investor”.
 Marks is chairman and co-founder of Oaktree Capital, a recently-listed $6bn market cap US investment management company.